NestJS vs Express for Solo Developers

 The minimalism is the appeal.
 There's no "Express way" of doing things, so you can structure your project however you want.
 The codebase you write looks like your project, not like the framework's opinion.
 For solo devs, this often feels liberating until the project grows and you wish you had more structure.

 Express is in maintenance mode but still ubiquitous.
-Express 5 finally shipped in 2024 with async/await support and other modernization.
+Express 5 finally landed on npm in September 2024 and got its formal "new era" announcement on October 15, 2024, after roughly a decade in the works.
+The current release is 5.2.1, published in December 2025, and it requires Node 18 or newer.
 The runtime is stable, the middleware ecosystem is enormous, and every Node.js tutorial on the internet assumes you know Express.
+The download numbers back that up.
+Express pulls about 102 million npm downloads a week, more than ten times what @nestjs/core moves.

 Key Differences